rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 (*) Feature (+) Improvement	(x) Bugfix (-) Information (!)
 Compatibility

+6.0 (+) Fake GI: new equations for more realistic shading, fixing oversaturation of colors.
+Fake GI: reduced effect of close objects on distant ones.
+AO: optimized implementation for FAST_AO_POINTS==6 (the default) saves a few instructions.
+New sharpening equation that gives cleaner shapes - around points and fine lines it changes the surrounding pixels as much as the detail.
+Both Fake GI and sharpening now eases off smoothly near min and max instead of just clamping. (*) Added "Cinematic DOF safe mode" option which disables AO and tweaks Fake GI to avoid artefacts in scenes that have a strong depth of field (out of focus background) effect.
+Allow tonemapping compensation in 10-bit SDR mode.
+Tweaked adaptive contrast to not overbrighten.
+16 bit color mode fix for oversaturated GI color.
+HDR setup now uses ReShade's new BUFFER_COLOR_SPACE definition to help detect right default.
+Reworked all HDR code and settings.

+5.1.1 (+) Tweaked approximate PQ curve constants.
+Fixed probably insignificant error in (< vs <=) in sRGB curve.

 5.1 (x) Option to tell Glamayre if game is really HDR, or SDR, if it detects 10 bit output. (+) Faster approximate PQ curve for HDR. (x) Fixed artefacts when using Fake GI offset with FSR or DLSS (cause was different resolution depth buffer).

-5.0 (+) Faster AO. (+) Fake GI: better contrast, better colour, if depth is available. (*) Fake GI: large scale AO, enhanced local AO and bounce. (*) HDR mode with automatic detection of format.
+5.0 (+) Faster AO. (+) Fake GI: better contrast, better color, if depth is available. (*) Fake GI: large scale AO, enhanced local AO and bounce. (*) HDR mode with automatic detection of format.
 Automatically uses sRGB curve, PQ curve or linear depending on whether input is 8, 10 or 16 bit. (*) Tone mapping compensation - in SDR mode this gives us better Fake GI. (+) Fix banding artefacts on high sharp values.

 4.4_beta (*) Experimental HDR support